 What types of research does it benefit?

-The simulator can be used for any form of road safety research which requires an understanding of driver behaviour, including impaired driving, road conditions and environment, the testing of in-car technology and devising methods to protect at-risk road users (e.g. older drivers, young novice drivers).
+The simulator can be used for any form of research which requires an understanding of driver behaviour, including impaired driving, road conditions and environment, the testing of in-car technology and devising methods to protect at-risk road users (e.g. older drivers, young novice drivers).
 The simulator also allows reproducing and studying risky driving situations without endangering the life of drivers.

 CARRS-Q’s simulator is available for use by researchers and industry through contract or collaborative arrangements.